AznBlusuazn/Arena/README.txt

 - added multiple values to abilities, ability types, linked tables
 - added more details to playerInfo
 - streamlined internal db queries to either specific list or whole record
+- made some changes to the list of attributes in the db for toons
+- added more to the TODO list
+- temporarily changed the default db to be in \db for now

 ALPHA 0.0.1 / 2020.11.17.0149